Monzer Hourani: Early years and education

 Hourani was born on 22 June 1943 to Adib and Adiba Hourani; he was the eldest of four siblings.
-The Houranis were a well-to-do family originating from Marjayoun in South Lebanon; they owned land across the border from Lebanon in then-northern Palestine (current Israel).
+The Houranis were a well-to-do family originating from Marjayoun in South Lebanon; they owned land across the border from Lebanon in then-northern Palestine.
 Monzer was born in Palestine, but his exact birthplace is unknown due to the destruction of his birth records in a church fire.

 When Monzer was five, his family left their holdings in Palestine and fled to Tripoli in Northern Lebanon to escape the 1948 Arab–Israeli War.
 Hourani grew up in Tripoli, where his father taught English and history in college.
 Hourani showed a talent for music when he was six, and at eight he started taking piano lessons.
 Ten years after moving back to Lebanon, the country witnessed a rise in political and religious tension, culminating in the 1958 Lebanon crisis.
 The war involved a US military intervention in support of then-Lebanese president Camille Chamoun.
 The young Hourani would spend hours at the US Information Services Library, where, on 8 May 1958, the library was attacked by a mob of insurgents.
 Hourani hid under a library table, but he witnessed the murder of the librarian by stabbing.
 The traumatized Hourani ran home and would not stop screaming for two days.
 On 21 June 1958, Hourani's mother was shot in front of him when the two were out in an unstable Tripoli neighborhood.

 After completing his secondary education in Lebanon in 1965, Hourani was offered a scholarship to a Russian university to complete his studies in physics, he turned down the opportunity and traveled to the US to study at the University of Texas at Austin.
 In 1969, he obtained bachelor degrees in architecture and architectural engineering.